-Based on data collected from our Annual Health and Wellness survey, and national research, the CHEW develops campaigns and programming to address personal safety, sexual assault, substance abuse, and health and wellness initiatives.
+Based on data collected from our Annual Health and Wellness survey, and national research, the CHEW develops campaigns and programming to address sexual assault, substance abuse, and health and wellness initiatives.

 The CHEW is a unit in the Division of Student Life dedicated to the holistic development and support of students.
 The unit is designed to create connections which draw from across the Division of Student Life, the university and the greater Knoxville community.
-The goal of the CHEW is to facilitate supports, mobilize access, and create opportunities for education.
+The goal of the CHEW is to facilitate supports, and create opportunities for education.
 The CHEW was originally developed as a unique approach to campus alcohol and substance abuse prevention efforts.
-The CHEW was reconstituted to serve as an umbrella that encompasses the CHEW's original mission and broadened to include sexual assault, personal safety, and health education.
+The CHEW was reconstituted to serve as an umbrella that encompasses the CHEW's original mission and broadened to include sexual assault, and health education.
 The CHEW conducts programs throughout the year upon request (865-974-5725 or http://wellness.utk.edu/).
 Literature and brochures are distributed at most programs.
-All CHEW programs and courses are free to UT students and employees.
+All CHEW programs and events are free to UT students and employees.

-The CHEW facilitated the following programs and courses in 2019:
+The CHEW facilitated the following programs and courses in 2020:

 - ▶ The VOL Module is an interactive, online module that was developed by the Center for Health Education & Wellness to educate incoming students at the university about alcohol, consent, sexual misconduct, healthy relationships, active bystander skills, and campus policies & state law.
-All incoming students were required to complete the module as part of their FYS 100 course.
-2,524 students completed the module in 2019. - ► CHECKUP TO GO Alcohol / CHECKUP TO GO Marijuana are self-assessment tool available for use by students to examine their own alcohol/cannabis use.
+Students enrolled in First-Year Seminar (FYS) 101 could complete the module as part of the health and wellness content included in all fall semester FYS 101 courses.
+1,085 students completed the module in 2020. - ► CHECKUP TO GO Alcohol / CHECKUP TO GO Marijuana are self-assessment tool available for use by students to examine their own alcohol/cannabis use.
 The program provides immediate personalized feedback about: drinking/use, risk patterns, aspirations and goals, and campus and community resources.

-The Alcohol Education Program (AEP) is a group education program for students to discuss the incident got them to AEP, what are potential risks of current behavior, and how to modify behavior to reduce risk of further incidents.
+➤ The Alcohol Education Program (AEP) is a group education program for students to discuss the incident got them to AEP, what are potential risks of current behavior, and how to modify behavior to reduce risk of further incidents.
 Students are typically sanctioned to complete these sessions as a part of an alcohol violation; however, any student may volunteer to meet with the Wellness Coordinator due to concerns or questions regarding their personal use of alcohol.
-In 2019, 298 students completed the Alcohol Education Program and 36 programs were provided.
+In 2020, 278 students completed the Alcohol Education Program and 32 programs were provided.